 1. PRS2 and MBC must be HIGH during Master Reset until the rising edge of FFC/IRC goes HIGH.

-If BE/FWFT is HIGH, then EFA/ORA will go LOW one CLKA cycle earlier than in this case where BE/FWFT is LOW.
-MRS2 must toggle simultaneously with MRS1.
+2. If BE/FWFT is HIGH, then EFA/ORA will go LOW one CLKA cycle earlier than in this case where BE/FWFT is LOW.